What is Project Management

 Six Sigma, which is more of an improvement methodology, can be used in Project Management as well.
 This approach seeks to reduce the number of defects and variability found in organizational processes.
 Six Sigma follows the DMAIC methodology: It stands for Define, Measure, Analyze, Improve, and Control.

-Every step fall under the defined phases of the project to have a clear understanding of project objectives, data gathering, analysis, sources of defects, effective solutions, and correction control measures.
+Every step falls under the defined phases of the project to have a clear understanding of project objectives, data gathering, analysis, sources of defects, effective solutions, and correction control measures.

-The 5 Steps in the Project Management Process
+What are the Five Steps in the Project Management Process?

 The Project Management process is a structured approach that supports a project from inception to completion.
 Let’s break down the five key steps in its process: